 If you are lucky enough to have an EA, the success of this working relationship greatly affects your ability to produce results.
 This article provides suggestions for the range of roles your EA might play in assisting you with your work and relationships.
 Please feel free to adapt this to enhance the specific working relationships between you and your EA.
 With each task, I have suggested a role, a way your EA might consider approaching the task.

-Please feel free to personalise this to reflect and enhance the working relationships between you and your EA.
+Please feel free to edit and personalise this paper to reflect and enhance the working relationships between you and your EA.

-Your role is guardian of my diary and my time
+Your EA’s role is guardian of my diary and my time

 - Meetings that I set up or others that I have been invited to, should be for either 20, 30, or 45 mins.
 This enables time between meetings for me to be accessible, check messages, travel etc

-- I need 90 mins on a Friday or Monday to do a weekly review.
+- I want 90 mins on a Friday or Monday to do a weekly review.

 - Consult verbally with me or by txt or email for all proposed meetings outside of the hours 9am-4pm.